-- Position: Teaching Fellow
+- Position: Teaching Fellow in Childhood Studies

 - Email: S.C.Oluwaseun@leeds.ac.uk

 I was born and raised in Nigeria where I attended the University of Nigeria Nsukka for my Bachelor's degree and the University of Lagos for a postgraduate diploma.

 My Master’s project was focused on policy options for providing primary education to street children in Nigeria, while my PhD research on International Student Migration explored gendered experience of international student migration rooted in patriarchal ideology among a group of Nigerian Christian female students enrolled in postgraduate studies in UK Higher Education.

-While at NTU, I piloted a project (Global Voices in Sciences) to better integrate international students into the university and international perspectives in the teaching of Sciences, which won the UK Council for International Students Affairs (UKCISA) Highly Commended Paul Webley Award for Innovation in International Education 2017.
+While at NTU, I contributed to scholarly output in pedagogy via the pilot of the Global Voices in Sciences project.
+The aim of the project was to better integrate international students into the university and international perspectives in the teaching of Sciences.
+The Global Voices in Sciences project was highly recommended for the UK Council for International Students Affairs (UKCISA) Paul Webley Award for Innovation in International Education 2017.

-My research interests include gender and family policy, migration and transnationalism, internationalisation and street children.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
+My research interests include street children, family policy, internationalisation of the curriculum, migration and transnationalism.<h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://essl.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>